Nigeria Music Chart: Fireboy DML’s “Vibration” Tops

 Fireboy DML’s Vibration tops the Nigerian Music Chart this week, and this is followed at number 2 by his single, Scatter.

-The YBNL artist returns to number 3 with Like I Do, while Naira Marley’s and Young John’s Mafo sits at number 4.
+Naira Marley’s Tesumole debuts at number 3, while his and Young John’s Mafo sits at number 4.

-At number 7 we meet Fireboy DML’s King, while Davido’s Disturbance featuring Peruzzi drops to number 8.
+At number 7 we meet Sweet in the Middle by Davido featuring Wurld, Zlatan, and Naira Marley, while Fireboy DML’s King retains its spot at number 8.

 See the list below: